Last Updated on by Bree

-You don’t want to send out like-new or even new with tags clothes to ThredUp without an idea of how much you’d make selling them, or if they would even be accepted.
+You don’t want to send out like-new or even new with tags clothes to ThredUp without knowing how much you’d make selling them or if Thredup would even accept them.

 So I wrote this post to help you understand what to expect when you sell your clothes on ThredUp.

 - Order a cleanout kit to sell your clothes.
 The kit will come with a return label.
 Make sure to indicate that you are selling your clothes and not donating.

 - Fill the bag with clothes and ship it back to ThredUp.

 - ThredUp would send you an email when your bag is received and processed, the clothes they accepted, and an estimate of what you’d earn if they sell.

 - You’d also get an email suggesting you adjust your prices, but you don’t have to.

 - So it’s time to wait and see what sells and what doesn’t.